erick-otenyo/awesome-webGIS/README.md

   If you need to bootstrap a simple web map with minimal functionalities, such as vusialization only, this is a good start point.
 Personaly I think I have use it in many projects as my reference point for some leaflet code.
   ### [Calcite Maps](https://github.com/Esri/calcite-maps)
-  This is also a  Bootstrap theme for designing, styling and creating modern map apps, but with the main focus on suing it with Esri ArcGIS JS API.
+  This is also a  Bootstrap theme for designing, styling and creating modern map apps, but with the main focus on using it with Esri ArcGIS JS API.
 I like it because it also encorparates [Esri-leaflet](https://esri.github.io/esri-leaflet/)

 ## Front End Frameworks
   ### [jane-maps](https://github.com/Esri/calcite-maps)